Wind-WindKids/winding/samples/storycats/winding.md

 His name was Twap.

 @image:
-A sleek golden cat made out of words, letters and math, sitting proudly under a tree with monkeys swinging above and birds darting through.
+An abstract golden cat made out of words, letters and math, sitting proudly under a tree with monkeys swinging above and birds darting through.
 The garden is vibrant and alive, filled with colors and sounds.
-Twap is only made out of letters, abstract shapes.
+Twap is only made out of letters, abstract shapes, no contours.
 The rest is storybook realism.

 @Twap.content:
 There Was A Puss.
 Story.
 Storycat.
 Once upon a time, there was a puss.
 It was a very social cat.
 It could read and write.
 A storycat is more than a cat.